Police Interrogation Using the Reid Technique

 The 9 Steps of the Reid Technique

-5. Getting the Suspect’s Attention: the suspect should be frustrated and unsure.
+- Getting the Suspect’s Attention: the suspect should be frustrated and unsure.
 The interrogator will try to use that insecurity against the suspect by pretending to be an ally.

-When you are a suspect in a crime and the police want to speak to you – they are not your friend.
-You should never under any circumstances speak to police without an attorney with you.
+When you are a suspect in a crime, and the police want to speak to you – they are not your friend.
+You should never speak to the police without an attorney with you.
 There is a reason why the right to remain silent and not incriminate yourself is in the United States Constitution – IT IS THAT IMPORTANT!!
-The Reid Technique is routinely used to take advantage of untrained lay people being investigating for possible criminal actions.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are highly experienced Michigan criminal defense attorneys.
-Our attorneys specialize in defending criminal actions and defending statements that were made as a result of questionable police conduct.
-The Michigan criminal defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. take great pride in their ability to protect their clients from overzealous police officers and overreaching by the government in its desire to prosecute.
-Our attorneys are well respected and have a reputation for success.
-If you have any questions, please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation or complete a Request for Assistance Form and we will contact you.
+The Reid Technique is routinely used to take advantage of untrained laypeople under investigation for possible criminal actions.
+Under these circumstances, police interrogation might result in a false confession.